-Parent Notification of Student Eligibility for English to Speakers of Other Languages (ESOL) Language Program and Supplemental Language Instruction Services
+Parent Notification of Student Eligibility for English to Speakers of Other Languages (ESCL) Language Program and Supplemental Language Instruction Services

-Student Name: Date: School:Grade Level: Homeroom: Dear Parents/Guardians: The purpose of this letter is to notify you that your of (EL) based on the following test of English Langua Your child's ELP level: Your child's ELP level: am because his/her level of English proficiency of the chart below.
-Inguage instruction services to develop English ass.
-See the right side of the chart below.
-ESOL Language Program Supplemental Language Instruction Services Your child is being taught English as used in school through one of the following ESOL delivery models: Pull-out Push-in Resource center/Lab Scheduled ESOL class period Scheduled ESOL class period in a NOTE TO LEAs: Remove this highlighted section and list your district's Title I or Title III-funded supplemental language program/activities here.
+Student Name: Date: School: Grade Level: Homeroom: Dear Parents/Guare dians: letter is to notify you that your oldowing test of English Langua. child has been identified as an English Learner ge Proficiency (ELP): ☐ W ☐ A Your child is in our was less than ☐ Your child is on this test.
+See the left sid also receiving supplemental lan Your child's ELP level: Your child's ELP level: am because his/her level of English proficiency ☐ Your child is not receiving supplemental lang school through on delivery models: taught English as used in e of the lollowi ng ESOL NOTE TO LEAS: Remove this highlighted section and list your district's Title I or Title III-funded supplemental language program/activities here.
 (Do not repeat the basic, State-mandated ESOL program offerings on the left.)
-You must indicate: the methods of instruction used in the federally-funded program offered to the student as well as the methods of instruction used in other available programs, including how Newcomer Program Sheltered Content Sheltered Content in a Newcomer Program Dual Language Immersion Innovative: Please see ESOL Delivey Model description at the end of this notification. such programs differ in content, instructional goals and the use of English and a native language in instruction, and how the program(s) selected for their student will specifically help their child learn English and meet ageappropriate academic achievement standards for grade promotion and graduation.
+Scheduled Newcomer Sheltered (Sheltered (Program ESOL class period ESOL class period in a Program Content Content in a Newcomer uage Immersion You must indicate: the methods of instruction used in the federally-funded program offered to the student as well as the methods of instruction used in other available programs, including how such programs differ in content, instructional goals and the use of English and a native language in instruction, and how the program(s) selected for their student will specifically help their child learn English and meet ageappropriate academic achievement standards for grade promotion and graduation.
+Gray Model description at the end of and graduation.